- Current work

 Japan’s Clay Walls: A Glimpse into their Tradition of Plastering.
 By Emily Reynolds…

 “In the end, we shall have had enough of cynicism, scepticism and humbug, and will want to live – more musically.”
-This quote (Vincent Van Gogh to his brother Theo), came to me from a friend, just before Christmas, as I was finishing this gift book about how to make a gorgeous-sounding 3-stringed instrument from scrap wood and cardboard.
+This quote (Vincent Van Gogh to his brother Theo), came to me from a friend, just before Christmas, 2012, as I was finishing this gift book about how to make a gorgeous-sounding 3-stringed instrument from scrap wood and cardboard.
 Details and story in the book, so more people can make their own music with their own neighbors.
-There’s an onscreen version below, and a (very amateur) sample of what it sounds like.
-A $10, (full color!) paper version is also …
+There’s an onscreen (pdf) version below, and a youtube video of Ray and Shirley playing for you.
+A $10, (full color!) paper …

 How you prep and lay a fire makes a big difference to how things work — or not — in your oven (and other stoves).
 It’s really pretty simple: dry fuel, small sticks (plenty of surface area), plenty of space for fuel and oxygen to mix — and put your kindling on top, so the fire burns down, clean and hot, like a candle.
 The video here is a (pretty poor) attempt at sharing some pix of how I do it.
 It’s too long and wordy — a rough draft.
 I’ll try and get the next edition done soon!
 Meanwhile, …